Azure/acr/docs/FAQ.md

         ```
 * To pull trusted images, a `Reader` role is enough for normal users.
 No additional roles like an `AcrImageSigner` role are required.

-You can use Dokcer Client and Notary Client to interact trusted images with ACR.
+You can use Docker Client and Notary Client to interact trusted images with ACR.
 Detailed documentation can be found at [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/).